 David Walliams – get the tissues out for some if you’re a soppy parent (like me) reading them, characters with individuality

 The Treehouse books by Andy Griffiths – stories of the ever-extending treehouse adventures

 How to train your dragon by Cressida Cowell – exploits of a ‘heroic’ Viking

 Hardy boys – Franklin W Dixon – boys solving mysteries

 Geronimo Stilton – Elizabetta Dami – adventures of a mouse

 It’s my belief that one day we will discover books that N will want to read himself, and I’m always looking out for new ones that might spark his interest.
 Sometimes we just have to be patient and continue making books of all kind available to children.

-Disclosure: We have been sent books and provided with a competition prize.
+Disclosure: We have been sent books.
 All words and opinions are my own.